-At housing check-in, you will get keys for your apartment from the LdM staff and can go on to the apartment.
-Again, this is typically done by cab, due to the amount of luggage.
+At housing check-in, you will get a housing orientation and the keys for your apartment from the LdM staff and can go on to the apartment.
+Plan on 45 minutes to an hour for this process.
+Again, students often make the initial trip to their apartment by taxi, due to the amount of luggage.